 This is the homepage for eEF1A2 information hosted by Cathy Abbott’s lab at the IGMM, University of Edinburgh.
-The gene encoding eEF1A2 has been found to be mutated in a small number of individuals with severe intellectual difficulties, intractable epilepsy and autism.
+The gene encoding eEF1A2 has been found to be mutated in individuals with intellectual difficulties, often intractable epilepsy and sometimes autism.
 We want this to be a useful resource for scientists, clinicians and families.
 You can follow us on Twitter @CathyAbbottLab .
 Below are the answers to some frequently asked questions; more information is available on other pages.

 What is EEF1A2?

 At first sight the name is seemingly random letters and numbers, conveying almost nothing.
 The letters do in fact stand for something (eukaryotic elongation factor 1 alpha 2) but that’s not much help.

 The EEF1A2 gene is the code for a protein called eEF1A2.
 This is, in turn, responsible for making all other proteins in nerve cells and muscle.
 The process of making new proteins is called translation, and all cells completely depend on this process.
 When eEF1A2 goes wrong, it will affect how well the nerve cell and muscles can work.

 We now know of ~100 individuals worldwide who have a mutation (i.e. a change in the DNA) in EEF1A2.
 Most of these are children or young people, but there are some adults.
 The only reason for there being so many more children is because the huge leaps forward with genetic diagnosis over the last few years have mostly been implemented in paediatric settings.
 It doesn’t mean that having a mutation in EEF1A2 affects survival.
 There are undoubtedly many adults with EEF1A2 related disorders out there, they just haven’t had the appropriate genetic tests.